aarsakian/FileSystemForensics/README.md

 By using this tool, you can explore NTFS and its file system attributes.
 You can selectively extract filesystem information of a record, or for a range of records.
 In addition, you can export the contents of files.

-Exporting files can be achieved either by mounting the evidence and providing its physical drive order and partition number or by using the acquired forensic image (Expert Witness Format), or a virtual machine disk format (VMDK).
+Exporting files can be achieved either by mounting the evidence and providing its physical drive order and partition number or by using the acquired forensic image (Expert Witness Format), or a virtual machine disk format (VMDK) as input.

 #### Examples #####
 you can explore NTFS or BTRFS by providing physical drive number and partition number